x-debug/cii-exercise/README.md

 # cii-exercise
-c interfaces and implementations exercise
+it's my exercise solution for c interfaces and implementations